zsviczian/obsidian-excalidraw-plugin/ea-scripts/Normalize Selected Arrows.md

 This script will reset the start and end positions of the selected arrows.
 The arrow will point to the center of the connected box and will have a gap of 8px from the box.

+Tips: If you are drawing a flowchart, you can use `Normalize Selected Arrows` script to correct the position of the start and end points of the arrows, then use `Elbow connectors` script, and you will get the perfect connecting line!

 See documentation for more details: https://zsviczian.github.io/obsidian-excalidraw-plugin/ExcalidrawScriptsEngine.html